arrno/enigma/README.md

 ```

 ## Insert by path
 Insert a value into a target path. **Insertions on struct fields will only work if the target is a public field on a struct pointer.
-The inserted value must also match the type deffinition of the parent node per usual.**
+The inserted value must also match the type definition of the parent node per usual.**
 ```Go
 err := enigma.InsertByPath("fiz.buzz", 7)
 ```